Water supply in Afghanistan: Herat

 As of 2012 Herat had more than 39,000 house connections, all of which are equipped with meters.
 About 45 percent of the population in the service area of the water company had access to piped water supply, including 85 percent in the city itself and around 30 percent in the surrounding areas.
 Since 2008, the local public water company – officially called a "strategic business unit" of the national water company - has been operating at a profit.
 The profit is reinvested in infrastructure.
 According to the German development agency GIZ, the service of the Herat water utility "can be compared to similar set-ups in industrialized countries."
 With 105 employees in 2013 the water utility is not overstaffed; its ratio of 2.5 employees per 1,000 connections corresponds to international good practice.
 The utility receives its water from wells.
 About half the wells are within the city and the other half in the outskirts.
 Drinking water quality is not systematically monitored.
 According to a non-representative survey carried out in 2013, two-thirds of customers receive only intermittent water supply with interruptions of up to one and a half days, one third indicated that the amount of water received - 60 liter per capita per day on average - was insufficient, one third said that their water meters had not been read for at least the last six months, and almost all complained about insufficient water pressure.
 The water company collects only about 75 percent of the total amount of water billed.
 With German financing, a new well field, transmission line and storage facilities were completed in 2008.
 The additional water quantity allowed to quadruple the number of house connections between 2002 and 2012.
 The new well field has also improved water quality, according to residents surveyed.
 Households not connected to the piped network use shallow wells or water vendors.

 The Afghan-India Friendship Dam (Salma Dam) was built in Herat Province in 2016.
-Another is the Pashdan Dam, which is under construction and expected to be completed in 2021.
+Another is the Pashdan Dam, which is under construction and was expected to be completed in 2021.

 Kunduz

 In Kunduz water supply improved substantially since 2007.
 From April 2007 until December 2009 the number of connections increased from 370 to 2,100, providing piped water supply to about one third of the city.
 The network was expanded from 14 to 71 km.
 A new computer-aided accounting system is being introduced to help increase the share of bills paid.
 In 2008, for the first time revenues covered operating costs.
-Residents of Kunduz rely on water from the Kunduz and [Khanabad] Rivers] for irrigation purposes.
+Residents of Kunduz rely on water from the Kunduz and Khanabad rivers for irrigation.